microsoft/aitour26-BRK443-efficient-model-customization-with-microsoft-foundry/src/00-setup.md

 _Your infrastructure is now ready!
 You can now launch the instruction guide and start working through the labs!_.

 1. Open a new terminal in VS Code.
-1. Type `mkdocs serve` - wait a few seconds to see the pop-up dialog
+1. Type `pip install -r requirements.txt` - wait a for all the resources to be installed.
-1. Confirm you want to open this in browser.
-1. _You should see an instruction guide for labs in website preview_.

 **Start with the Validate Setup lab - then keep going**: